MicrosoftDocs/customer-insights/ci-docs/journeys/trial-signup.md

 ---
 title: Sign up for a free Dynamics 365 Customer Insights - Journeys trial
-description: Learn how to quickly sign-up for and start a free Dynamics 365 Customer Insights - Journeys trial.
-Explore the app with tours and videos, and find additional learning resources. ms.date: 09/13/2023 ms.topic: get-started ms.custom: template-trial-setup
+description: Learn how to quickly sign up for and start a free Dynamics 365 Customer Insights - Journeys trial.
+Explore the app with tours and videos, and find additional learning resources. ms.date: 09/15/2023 ms.topic: get-started ms.custom: template-trial-setup
 author: alfergus